EPL teams approve contact training as players' fears linger - WHIZ News

 The vote by the 20 clubs came after gaining clearance from the government for players to work together as a squad as restrictions are eased across England.

+But there are still contingencies being formulated if there is a need to abandon the season, which was suspended in March with Liverpool leading by 25 points with nine games remaining.

+For now, the teams are trying to get the players match fit after an unprecedented time away from the sport.

-For the last week, players have been working in smaller groups and avoiding contact.
-The next phase in training sessions still acknowledges the social distancing required in wider society.
+After working in smaller groups and avoiding contact since training resumed last week, players can now enter the next phase to step up preparations for games.
+The protocols still acknowledge the social distancing required in wider society.

-“Squads are now able to train as a group and engage in tackling while minimising any unnecessary close contact,” the Premier League said in a statement.
+“Squads are now able to train as a group and engage in tackling while minimizing any unnecessary close contact,” the Premier League said in a statement.

-The last game was played on March 9 before the competition was suspended.

 Germany’s top division restarted on May 16 and Spain has government approval for games after June 8.
-England is hoping to resume in the second half in June.
+England’s resumption will only come later in the month.

 “Discussions are ongoing as work continues towards resuming the season,” the Premier League said, “when conditions allow … when safe to do so.”